Craps: Don't Pass

 The Don't Pass bet pays even money.

 The Don't Pass bet is a no-contract bet.
 After a point is established, a player may take down or reduce a Don't Pass bet and any corresponding odds at any time because odds of rolling a 7 before the point is in the player's favor.
 Once taken down or reduced, however, the Don't Pass bet may not be restored or increased.
 Because the shooter must have a line bet the shooter generally may not reduce a Don't Pass bet below the table minimum.
 In Las Vegas, a majority of casinos will allow the shooter to move the bet to the Pass line in lieu of taking it down; however, in other areas such as Pennsylvania and Atlantic City, this is not allowed.
 Even though players are allowed to remove the Don't Pass line bet after a point has been established, the bet cannot be turned "Off" without being removed.
-If a player chooses to remove the Don't Pass line bet, he or she can no longer lay odds behind the Don't Pass line.
+Players choosing to remove the Don't Pass line bet can no longer lay odds behind the Don't Pass line.
 The player can, however, still make standard lay bets on any of the point numbers (4, 5, 6, 8, 9, 10).

+The casino chooses either Bar-2 or Bar-12, but not both.
+The push on 12 or 2 is mathematically necessary to maintain the house edge over the player.
+Other casinos allow the player to choose to either push on 2 ("Bar Aces") or push on 12 ("Bar Sixes") depending on where it is placed on the layout.
+Some older bank crap games used Bar-3 ("Bar Ace-Deuce"), which increases the house edge.

 There are two different ways to calculate the odds and house edge of this bet.
-The table below gives the numbers considering that the game ends in a push when a 12 is rolled, rather than being undetermined.
+The summary table gives the numbers considering that the game ends in a push when a 12 is rolled, rather than being undetermined.
 Betting on Don't Pass is often called "playing the dark side", and it is considered by some players to be in poor taste, or even taboo, because it goes directly against conventional play, winning when most of the players lose.